Impressions from the Seahawks’ 22-14 preseason-opening win vs. Denver Broncos

 Barton, playing weakside linebacker much of the first half, got pushed out of the way to clear a big hole for a 50-yard gain by Denver running back Royce Freeman on the first series of the game.

-But Barton seemed to find his footing from there and had five tackles in the first half to lead the Seahawks.
+But Barton seemed to find his footing from there and had five tackles in the first half, which ended up tied for the team lead for the game.
+Barton didn’t play after that with Carroll saying he was on a pitch count since he had not practiced much the last week or so dealing with a groin injury.

+Blair, meanwhile, was on the field almost the entire game and tied with Barton and Austin Calitro with five tackles, one that drew an unsportsmanlike conduct penalty in the fourth quarter that Carroll disputed.

-Blair, who also played throughout the first half, rushed hard on a safety blitz in the second quarter with the Broncos throwing to the man he left open for a 24-yard gain.
+But if that play drew fan and media attention, Carroll’s bigger concern was a play in the second quarter when Blair rushed hard off the edge with the Broncos throwing to the man (Nick Williams) he left open for a 24-yard gain.
 Carroll said later Blair was not supposed to rush in that situation.
-“That was a mistake,” Carroll said.

-But like Barton, Blair was mostly good in the first half, finishing with four tackles, including breaking through the line to tackle Denver running back Khalfani Muhammad for a loss of one midway through the second quarter.
+“That was a mistake,” Carroll said, noting that Blair had gambled and won when he broke through to tackle Denver running back Khalfani Muhammad for a loss of one midway through the second quarter, then decided to gamble again and lost.

+“He makes one play coming off the edge and then he tried it again and they dumped the ball in the flat,” Carroll said.

+But Carroll also pointed out that Blair has missed some significant practice time due to a hamstring injury that first crept up during OTA’s which may have caught up to him on that play.
+“He’s got a lot to catch up on,” Carroll said.

-And Blair made his presence felt with a few more big hits in the second half, once called for an unsportsmanlike conduct penalty.
-Carroll protested that Blair had legally led with his shoulder on the hit on Nick Williams.
+Blair made his presence felt with a few more big hits in the second half, once called for an unsportsmanlike conduct penalty.
+Carroll protested that Blair had legally led with his shoulder on the hit on Williams.
 He didn’t win that argument.
 But Blair, at least, was not disqualified after officials reviewed to see if he should be DQed.

+“He showed you that he’s a hitter and it was exciting to see the plays he made,” Carroll said.

 Amadi shows up in second half